uccser/cs-field-guide/text/en/curriculum-guides/ncea/level-3/software-engineering-methodologies.md

 For this project, students will need to interview somebody from the software engineering industry about what software methodologies (Agile and Waterfall) their company uses.
 It would be best to pick a company that uses Agile (which is now very common).
 They will also need a couple of examples of projects they have done themselves: one where they used an Agile approach, and one where they used a Waterfall approach.
 The projects could either be ones they do this year, or ones they have done in the past.

 The teacher should arrange for the class to visit a local software company where there is a software engineer they can interview, or for a software engineer to visit the class.
-The students should prepare “interview” questions before the visit, to ask the software engineer in order to get the information they need to complete their report.
+The students should prepare "interview" questions before the visit, to ask the software engineer in order to get the information they need to complete their report.

 The student's Waterfall project to use as an example need not be in computing; in other technology classes, such as hard materials, students might have used a waterfall process where they had to do analysis/requirements gathering, then design, and then implementation (building) in that order, without being able to easily go back to the previous step.
 Some students naturally carry this process over to digital technologies, and they may have even used it in 1.45/1.46 and 2.45/2.46.